zhaolabutmb/zhaolabutmb.github.io/README.md

 # hzhao-lab.github.io

-This is the resource code of Zhao's research group [website](https://hzhao-lab.github.io) at University of Texas Medical Branch.
+This is the source code for Zhao's research group [website](https://hzhao-lab.github.io) at The University of Texas Medical Branch.
 This website is built based on the customized Jekyll system for research labs.
 The idea of such lab website set was originally inspired by [Shen lab](https://www.columbia.edu/~ys2411/).
 We referenced templates from [Bedford lab](https://bedford.io/misc/about/) (the original author) and [Nielson lab](https://nielsen-lab.github.io/).
 Valuable discussions with Dr. [Guang Shi](https://www.shisguang.com/) regarding Eleventy vs. Jekyll were also helpful in bringing this website to life.

 You are welcome to fork this repository.